tlicata/tic-tac-toe/README.md

 - [ ] Use CSS to add more detail to the wireframe above.

-    I will admit the CSS is ugly.
+    I will admint the styling isn't anything special.
+I did use Flexbox for the board layout, which is probably better than the table-based layout I was considering :)

 - [X] Demonstrate a solid understanding of MV* and using an MV* framework like Backbone, React, Ember or Angular